 Apple’s Inconsistent Privacy Language

 For iOS 14.5, Apple automatically opted-in consumers to be tracked for Apple’s internal apps, which was troublesome considering their privacy rhetoric.
 With iOS 15, Apple is now showing an ATT prompt for their internal Apple apps; however, they provide substantial advantages to Apple by using specifically designed soft language for this purpose.
 In contrast to the terse, transactional prompt to permit tracking, for their own apps Apple asks you to “turn on personalized ads”.
 They also include a wordy explanation of all the benefits of said personalization, along with privacy protections and increased content relevance.

-The difference in language cannot be overstated.
+You cannot overstate the difference in language.
 One prompt is about empowering a user to do a positive thing while the other prompt is about preventing a negative thing.
 Personalization is delightful and sought out, while tracking is intrusive and objectionable.
 An empowered user can turn a feature on or off like a light.
 However, a disempowered user must ask for something negative not to happen to them.

 Apple’s Unfair Standards

 Apple’s behavior is custom-designed to give their products a strategic advantage over third parties like Facebook, Google, and TikTok.
-For all of Apple’s extensive privacy promises, the rhetorical spin-doctoring they have employed to persuade users to be tracked for Apple’s benefit casts a new light on their commitment to privacy.
+For all of Apple’s extensive privacy promises, the rhetorical spin-doctoring they employ to persuade users to be tracked for Apple’s benefit casts a new light on their commitment to privacy.
 But, the end result is the same.
 If a consumer opts out of ATT they will not see fewer ads.
-Instead, the ads they see will not be personalized, essentially becoming unsolicited spam.
+Instead, they will see non-personalized ads, essentially unsolicited spam.

 Why is it okay for Apple to use advertising-friendly language with their own apps and then use aggressive anti-advertising language for third parties?
-Aside from this language creating an inconsistent and confusing consumer experience, Apple seems to be building a walled garden of perceived consumer safety and security.
+This language is creating an inconsistent and confusing consumer experience.
+However, Apple seems to be building a walled garden of perceived consumer safety and security.
 At the same time, they are screaming like Chicken Little when third-party, AI-driven algorithms offer elegant, unbiased recommendations outside of Apple’s human-curated preferences.
 As app developers and advertisers are hobbled by IDFA loss, what resources do they have when the iOS rules are so blatantly different and unfair?
 Hopefully, Apple will create universal standards they apply consistently to their own apps.
 Apple’s recent announcement that native apps can now be reviewed and rated is a step in that direction.

 In Q2, 2021 earnings calls, both Applovin and Playtika shared that iOS 14.5+ adoption was over 80% and the ATT opt-in rate was only 35-40%.
 Zynga warned IDFA removal would have a material impact and H2 2021 bookings could be down by $100M.
 Consumer Acquisition is seeing a -15% to -20% average revenue loss for iOS broad audience games and a -35% revenue loss for heavy IAP/niche audience games.

 September data from Flurry shows that worldwide, users being shown the ATT prompt have been opting in at a rate of only 23% week-over-week since August.
 In the U.S., the opt-in rate is an abysmal 16%.
-With these low ATT consent rates, custom and lookalike audience size has been reduced -77% worldwide (86% in the U.S.).
+Custom and lookalike audience size is down -77% worldwide (86% in the U.S.) with these low ATT consent rates.
 As a result, effectiveness has dropped.
 Many mobile app developers have paused spending on iOS or shifted heavily to Android, inflating CPMs.

 Epic v.
 Apple Ruling

 The evidence in the case demonstrated that gaming apps make up nearly 70% of all App Store revenue.
-And that revenue is generated by just 10% of all App Store users.
+And only 10% of all app store users generate that revenue.
 The court found that Apple’s anti-steering restrictions—which prevented developers from communicating with users about lower prices on other platforms— “hide critical information from consumers and illegally stifle consumer choice” and called for “nationwide remedy.”
 You can read the full court findings here.

 In the ruling, Judge Yvonne Gonzalez Rogers issued a permanent injunction declaring that Apple is “permanently restrained and enjoined from prohibiting developers from (i) including in their apps and their metadata buttons, external links, or other calls to action that direct customers to purchasing mechanisms, in addition to In-App Purchasing and (ii) communicating with customers through points of contact, obtained voluntarily from customers through account registration within the app.”